zacharyfgarcia/DATA512/data-512-a2/README.txt

 wp_wpds_politicians_by_country.csv - File that includes all complete rows in the in the world politician article quality dataset after data processing and merging.
 See Jupyter notebook for more information.

+The above two wp_wpds_* CSV files have the following fields: article_name - title of Wikipedia article about a world politician country - country the politician is from revision_id - lookup ID for wikipedia article article_quality - most likely quality of article as predicted by ORES API population - population of the country the politician is from

 README.txt - This readme.

 LICENSE: This assignment code is released under an MIT license specified in the included LICENSE file.